acts-project/acts/docs/core/geometry.md

 ## Surface classes

-All classes which represent thin surface in ACTS inherit from {class}`Acts::Surface`.
-The common {class}`Acts::Surface` virtual base defines the public interface of all surfaces.
-The different concrete {class}`Acts::Surface` classes are defined by their respective native local coordinate system, while different shapes on surfaces are defined by classes inhriting from {class}`Acts::SurfaceBounds`, which every surface must provide.
+All classes which represent a thin surface in ACTS inherit from the common virtual base class {class}`Acts::Surface`, which defines the public interface of all surfaces.
+While the different concrete surface classes are defined by their respective native local coordinate system, the shapes on these surfaces are defined by classes that inherit from {class}`Acts::SurfaceBounds`, which every surface must provide.
 In case of boundless surfaces, a special {class}`Acts::InfiniteBounds` class is available.